 There's not exactly a foolproof formula for what "natural" brow would look best for you, but think of it as a happy medium between dramatic arches, like Kim K's, and going all-out Cara.
 "For a similar effect, I like using a light powder to enhance and fill in the overall shape, and then darken just the tail with a darker powder," she says.
 Consider her

 for on-the-go ease.
 But, also definitely bring photos of the leading ladies she mentioned to an expert.

 The Feathered Brow

 In Los Angeles, Streicher has been pioneering the feathered brow, which entails not touching one's arches for up to eight weeks at a time in order to start controlling their growth cycle.
-It sounds crazy, but both this senior editor (Hi!) and our beauty director are converts.
+It sounds crazy, but both this senior editor (Hi!) and our

 "It's basically a softly shaped eyebrow without any harsh lines, utilizing one's own shape and natural characteristics," Streicher says.
 "We use only tweezing to shape, and only remove strategic hairs one at a time to achieve that feathered look."